joeax/svidget/README.md

 Ok, thats great.
 But what if I want to add interactivity to this SVG document.
 Maybe I want to change its colors.
 And, I want to provide a way for a user to spin it.
 Oh, and I want to be notified when it's done spinning.

 The brute force approach would be to embed the SVG directly into the HTML, and write my script to manage user interaction and notifications.
-In the process, I would have interminged SVG with HTML and JavaScript, and that gets messy in a hurry.
+In the process, I would have intermingled SVG with HTML and JavaScript, and that gets messy in a hurry.

 With Svidget, you componentize your UI and its logic as a widget in a SVG file.